Syn0xy/Kwek/README.md

 # Kwek

-This project will become a remake of the game [https://bethesda.net/fr/game/quake-live](Quake Live)
+This project will become a remake of the game [Quake Live] (https://bethesda.net/fr/game/quake-live)